jugo-amaryl/How_To_LevelUp_Your_AIsCommunicationSkill/ReadMe.md

 ---

 # How to buy?
-There are three ways to get my method:
+There are four ways to get my method:
 1. Crack the PGP for free if you can
-2. Buy with Bitcoin
+2. Buy with Bitcoin or other crypto currency
-3. Contract
+3. Contract between us
-4. Enclose others from competition
+4. Monopoly - Totally enclose others from competition

 ### Choose the fastest way with bitcoin
 Buy for ~5 BTC.
 It is not a huge cost, but it is reasonable I think.